How I’m preparing for a global recession

 With lower operating costs in your household, you should have less to worry about to make any ends meet.

-While some of our fixed expenses will never go away as long as we live here (fees, property taxes and condo utilities to name a few), we will do (and have recently done) other things to reduce our expenses:
+While some of our fixed expenses will never go away as long as we live here (fees, property taxes and condo utilities to name a few), we will do (and have recently done) other things to reduce our expenses in any prolonged crisis:

 - Be more selective with grocery shopping and discretionary purchases.

-- Cut back on dining out and alcohol purchases.
+- Cut back on dining out or take out food.

 - Reduce our car use.
 (Actually, I haven’t filled up my gas tank in six weeks; it remains near full).

-- Walk or bike to amenities as much as possible (doing this now, see above).
+- Walk or bike to amenities as much as possible (doing this now, see above to avoid the car).

 I would think for anyone striving to reduce their expenses, it would be essential to look at your housing and transportation costs as your primary saving areas first.
 If you get those two expenses right-sized in your life, as much as possible, your financial health will benefit.

 I’ve made money mistakes with housing and transportation in the past.
 I’m certainly not perfect.

 - Remain invested as much as I can